Jeremy Sowers: High school and college

-After his junior year at Vanderbilt, the Indians selected Sowers with the 6th overall pick in the 2004 Major League Baseball Draft and he signed with them for a $2.475 million signing bonus, the third highest bonus in club history.
+After his junior year at Vanderbilt, the Indians selected Sowers with the sixth overall pick in the 2004 Major League Baseball draft.
+He signed with them for a $2.475 million signing bonus, the third highest bonus in club history.
 During the 2005–06 offseason, he was granted permission by the club to return to Vanderbilt to complete his political science degree.

 Minor leagues

-Sowers split most of the 2005 season between the Indians' Single-A (Kinston) and Double-A (Akron) farm teams, compiling a combined 13–4 record and 2.40 ERA.
+Sowers split most of the 2005 season between the Indians' Single-A (Kinston) and Double-A (Akron) farm teams, compiling a combined 13–4 record and 2.40 ERA in 26 starts.
 He finished 2005 with a single start for the Triple-A Buffalo Bisons in which he was credited with a win.
 He was named the Indians Minor League Pitcher of the Year (Bob Feller Award) for the 2005 season.
 Baseball America named him the #2 prospect in the Indians organization, the #6 prospect in the Carolina League and the #8 prospect in the Eastern League.
 He was named the Indians' 2005 Minor League Player of the Year (receiving the "Lou Boudreau Award").